Bonded Neutral vs Floating Neutral Generators: The Basics of Electrical Systems

 How to Avoid Tripping a Generator With a Bonded Neutral

-If you have a generator for your electricity with GFCI outlets, then you need to get a transfer switch so that the circuits don’t trip.
+If you have a generator for your electricity with GFCI outlets, you need to get a transfer switch so the circuits don’t trip.

-The transfer switch will do the heavy lifting of routing power to properly grounded 120 volt outlets and lights.
-They are available in three-phase transfer switches which transfer up to 480 volts or single phase transfer switches that handle 200, 220 or 240 volts.
+The transfer switch or interlock kit will do the heavy lifting of routing power to properly ground 120-volt outlets and lights.
+They are available in three-phase transfer switches which transfer up to 480 volts or single-phase transfer switches that handle 200, 220, or 240 volts.

 What Does GFCI Mean?